elise1993/sysidHAVOK/README.md

 # gpuHAVOK (outdated!)
 This is a testbed for system identification and forecasting of dynamical systems using the Hankel Alternative View of Koopman (HAVOK) algorithm.
-This code is based on work by Brunton & Kutz (2022) ["Data-Driven Science and Engineering", Cambridge University Press, URL: https://www.cambridge.org/highereducation/product/9781009089517/book], and my aim is to improve the efficiency of the algorithm through GPU/CPU optimization.
-The code is structured as follows:
+This code is based on work by Brunton & Kutz (2022) ["Data-Driven Science and Engineering", Cambridge University Press, URL: https://www.cambridge.org/highereducation/product/9781009089517/book], and my aim is to improve the structure/readability, efficiency, as well as functionality of the code.
+The source code is structured as follows:

 1. **simulateModel.m**